- Medicines to Reduce Breast Cancer Risk

 How long should women take these drugs to lower breast cancer risk?

-The ideal length of time women should take one of these drugs to reduce their risk of breast cancer is not known.
-In studies, these drugs were taken for 5 years.
+We don’t know the ideal length of time women should take one of these drugs to reduce their risk of breast cancer.
+The women in the studies took these drugs for 5 years.
 So, based on this, most doctors recommend that women take tamoxifen or raloxifene for 5 years to lower their risk of breast cancer.
+The risk was lower during the 5 years the women took the drugs and the lower risk lasted a few years after they’d finished.
+Researchers are still looking at how long the cancer-lowering effects last.